wevansprojects/ShellSetup/README.md

 Setup Instructions:

+# Prerequisits:

-Prerequisits: Fedora:
+Fedora:
-You will need to run sudo dnf install git newt pip3 This will install git and the whiptail package which I use to create a menu to easily install the components. pip3 is also required for the python packages.
+You will need to run:
+sudo dnf install git newt pip3

+This will install git and the whiptail package which I use to create a menu to easily install the components. pip3 is also required for the python packages.